Weakly quasisymmetric maps and uniform spaces: Introduction and main results

-\br We remark the above result is not valid for uniform subdomain $G_1$ of $G$, that is, $G_1'$ maybe not uniform.
-For example, $G'=\mathbb{B}^2\setminus [0,1]$ is a conformal image of $G=\mathbb{B}^2$, and we observe that $G'$ is a John domain and $G_1=G\setminus\{0\}$ is uniform, but $G_1'$ is obviously not an uniform domain.
-However, if we replace the assumption ``$G'$ is an $a$-John domain" to ``$G'$ is quasiconvex", then we get the following result. \er
+In fact, we observe from \cite[Thm.
+1]{hlpw} and \cite[Prop.
+7.12]{BHK} that the following holds: {\it Suppose that $G$ and $G'$ are bounded subdomains in $\mathbb{R}^n$ and that $f:G\to G'$ is a $K$-quasiconformal mapping.
+If $G'$ is a John domain and $G_1$ is a subdomain of $G$ which is inner uniform, then its image $G_1'=f(G_1)$ is inner uniform also.} We remark that this result is not valid for uniform subdomain $G_1$ of $G$, that is, $G_1'$ maybe not uniform.
+For example, $G'=\mathbb{B}^2\setminus [0,1]$ is a conformal image of $G=\mathbb{B}^2$, and we observe that $G'$ is a John domain and $G_1=G\setminus\{0\}$ is uniform, but $G_1'$ is obviously not an uniform domain, because it is of the form $G'$ minus one point.
+However, if we replace the assumption ``$G'$ is an $a$-John domain" to ``$G'$ is quasiconvex", then we get the following result.

 \begin{thm} Suppose that $X$ and $Y$ are quasiconvex and complete metric spaces, that $G\varsubsetneq X$ is a domain, $G'\varsubsetneq Y$ is a quasiconvex domain, and that $f: G\to G'$ is weakly quasisymmetric mapping.
 For each subdomain $D$ of $G$, if $D$ is uniform, then $D'=f(D)$ is uniform, where the coefficient of uniformity of $D'$ depends only on the given data of $X$, $Y$, $G$, $G'$, $D$, and $f$. \end{thm}